sixeyed/docker4.net/lessons/section-02/02-06-platform-integration.md

 Docker builds the container filesystem from the image and from other sources.
 You can mount a local directory on your machine into a directory in the container.

-This [log4net.config]() file sets the level to `INFO` - and it can be mounted into the container to override the file from the image.
+This [log4net.config](../../app/02-06-platform-integration/config/log4net.config) file sets the level to `INFO` - and it can be mounted into the container to override the file from the image.

-_Check the default logging config and run a new container with the custom file:_
+_Check the default logging config with the custom file:_

 ```
 docker run --entrypoint powershell signup-web:02-06 cat /web-app/config/log4net.config